Ashley Shew’s past and forthcoming publications*

 (*List does not include papers under review or book projects without contracts, but I am currently seeking a publisher for a book project on Technoableism.)

 - Garnar, Andrew, and Ashley Shew, eds.
-2019.
+2020?
 Feedback Loops: Pragmatism about Science and Technology.
 Lexington Books.
-Forthcoming in 2019.
 (Contracted.)

 - Pitt, Joseph C., and Ashley Shew, eds.
 2017 Spaces for the Future: A Companion to Philosophy of Technology.
 Routledge.